-Coconut oil is not a proven treatment of scalp psoriasis.
+Coconut oil is not a proven treatment for scalp psoriasis.
 However, it can help reduce the symptoms of itchiness, dryness, and inflammation caused by this condition.
-Coconut oil contains healthy fats that can restore moisture to skin and improve its appearance.
+Coconut oil contains healthy fats that can restore moisture to the skin and improve its appearance.

 Sulfur is an ingredient that can help slough off the scales associated with scalp psoriasis.
 This can make it easier for other chemicals and moisture to access the skin and helps reduce symptoms.

 Clobetasol propionate can be found in prescription-strength scalp psoriasis shampoos.
-This ingredient is a topical steroid that can reduce all the symptoms of scalp psoriasis, including redness, dryness, and swelling.
-It can also help you more easily remove some of the scaling from your scalp, face or neck.
+This ingredient is a topical steroid that can reduce all the symptoms of scalp psoriasis, including redness or discoloration, dryness, and swelling.
+It can also help you more easily remove some of the scaling from your scalp, face, or neck.

 Sometimes the scaly buildup of scalp psoriasis can become quite thick.
 This can make it hard for your scalp psoriasis treatment to be absorbed into your skin and reduces its effectiveness.